With the country now in lockdown level one, many offices have reopened and their employees are back in their normal working routines.

 - More cars on the premises during the day than usual.

-- The dogs being inside with the owners rather than outside on patrol.
+- The dogs are inside with the owners rather than outside on patrol.

 - The greater probability of “beggars” and “service providers” at the gate.